-HomeA-Z of terms and ingredientsGBL (Gamma-butyrolactone)
+HomeA-Z of Cosmetic Ingredients and TermsGBL (Gamma-butyrolactone)

 GBL (Gamma-butyrolactone)